yandex/yandex-tank/README.md

 #gatling_ip = 141.8.153.82 141.8.153.81

 ```
-## Load server Configuration and Tunning
+## Load Server Configuration and Tunning
 ### Firewall

 Before test execution, please, check service availability.
 If service is running on server with IP x.x.x.x and listening for TCP port zz, try to connect to it with ```telnet``` like this: